-To a certain extent i accept that speaking is a powerful way of communication compare to writing.
-However, I also believe that writing has some strengths that speaking doesn’t have them.
+To a certain extent i accept that speaking is a powerful way of communication compared to writing.
+However, I also believe that writing has some strengths that speaking does not have.

-I think, talking to people face to face and communicate with them orally is the one of the most influential and effective way of communication. you can express your emotions via talking to someone.
-When the listener can feel what you are feeling, he or she will completely understand what you are saying and this will reduces misunderstanding.
-Also the person that you are talking to, maybe even able to guess where are you from according to your accent.
-Not only your nationality could be figured out (understood?
-Which one is true?
-I go with figured out :D ) But also is some cases they could find out which province you are belong to.
-So you can understand so many things about someone just by talking to them.
+I think talking to people face to face and communicate with them orally is the one of the most influential and effective ways to get our point across. you can express your emotions by talking to someone.
+When the listener can feel what you are feeling, he or she will completely understand what you are saying and this will reduce misunderstanding.
+Also, the person that you are talking to may even able to guess where are you from according to your accent.
+Not only could they figure out your nationality, but also in some cases, they could find out which province you are from.
+Thus, you can understand so many things about someone just by talking to them.

-On the other hand, speaking has some weaknesses that writing doesn’t have them.
-Commonly a written thought is more durable than a told one.
-For example we don’t know what our great grandparent told one hundred years ago but we know the beliefs of a philosopher who lived 400bce, just because of the books he wrote.
-Unlike a speech, the insight of the written work is usually doesn’t change during the time.
-There are so many books that has been written hundred years ago and the content is still untouched.
-Because of that books and essays are more trustworthy.
+On the other hand, speaking has some weaknesses that writing does not have.
+Commonly a written thought is more durable than a spoken one.
+For example, we do not know what our great grandparent said one hundred years ago, but we know the beliefs of a philosopher who lived 400 B.C.E just because of the books he wrote.
+Unlike a speech, written work usually does not undergo change during the time.
+There are so many books that were written hundreds of years ago and the content is still untouched.
+Because of that, books and essays are more trustworthy.

-Both spoken word and a written one have their own powers. you can’t use only one of them. for the best communication you need to know when you use speaking or writing.
+Both spoken communication and written communication have their own advantages. you cannot use only one of them. for the best communication, you need to know when to use speaking or writing.

+Control grammatical mistakes.

+Weak natural English.
+Read samples to learn natural meaning with authentic voc and collocations.

+Improve voc.
+In order to write natural English, try to use the best voc for your meaning